msaaddev/create-next-pwa/readme.md

 # if you have installed globally
 create-next-pwa [app_name]

+# to use Next.js with Typescript
+create-next-pwa [app_name] --typescript

 # Next.js PWA with tailwind integration using npx
 npx create-next-pwa@latest [app_name] --tailwind